supeffective/dextracker-local/README.md

 - [ ] Add placeholders to avoid Cumulative Layout Shifts (CLS)
 - [x] Add React router to navigate between dexes (hash router)
 - [x] Put filters back together with the main state, or export both stores in the JSON
-- [ ] Add a "Mark all as seen" toggle button
 - [ ] Add a "Mark all as caught" toggle button
 - [ ] Add a "Mark all as shiny" toggle button
 - [ ] Better icon for Smartphone PWA homescreen